 In order to accommodate for safety practices during the COVID 19 pandemic we have chosen to move our informational sessions to an online platform.
-The Company has chosen to utilize the Sanctuary Blog as a way to educate consumers on how to expunge and seal records.
+The Company has chosen to utilize the Sanctuary Blog as a way to educate consumers on how to expunge and seal records as well as other useful topics.